 - 1 ½ cups icing sugar

 Line an 8” square baking pan with parchment paper, then lightly grease and butter.

-- 2In a large mixing bowl, whisk together the flour, ground almonds, baking powder, baking soda, salt, cinnamon, and nutmeg.
+- 2In a large mixing bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, and nutmeg.

 - 3In a second large mixing bowl, stir together the brown sugar and melted butter until combined.